mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 are En's family musicians and water dwellers?

 Aimee would have the translation spell, meaning she'd hear the butterflies and later hear what Chrys is saying to Bellflower.
+She also needs to be able to hear the ghost girl—think about how to play this so that Amaryllis still has the bulk of the spell.

 ## Favor debt